rapPayne/react_in_3_weeks/labs/1.6 React Router/README.md

   const { orderId } = useParams(); // <-Add this line
   console.log("Order", orderId);
 ```
 9. Run and test.
 If you console.log() the orderId, you should be able to browse to http://localhost:3000/orders/123 and see '123' logged to the console.
+Try it with several different order numbers.

 ## Creating the nav bar Links
 Reloading the app on every hyperlink click is clunky and slow.
 We should avoid using `<a href="foo>Go to Foo</a>`.
 Instead we should use `<Link>`.